 Occupational Health Nurse

-The work environment for Occupational Health Nurses is as varied as their roles, ranging from classroom (educator) to boardroom (corporate director) to clinic (clinician, case manager, NP) to business setting (consultant).
-The work schedule is usually M-F, but may vary, depending upon the work environment, position, and responsibilities.
-According to the American Association of Occupational Health Nurses (AAOHN), the average salary is $63,472.
+The work schedule is typically Monday through Friday, but may vary, depending upon the work environment, position and responsibilities.
+According to the 2013 American Association of Occupational Health Nurses Compensation & Benefits Study, the average salary is $82,070.

 Part 2: How to Attend College Without Going into Too Much Debt